labgrid-project/labgrid/doc/configuration.rst

 HttpDigitalOutput
 +++++++++++++++++
-A ``HttpDigitalOutput`` resource describes a generic digital output that can be controlled via HTTP.
+A :any:`HttpDigitalOutput` resource describes a generic digital output that can be controlled via HTTP.

 .. code-block:: yaml